IAkshatMishra/devTinder/homework.md

  - Create login API
  - Compare passwords and throw errors if email or password is not valid
  - Commit on github "Created login API"

+ - Install cookie-parser
+ - just send a dummy cookie to user
+ - create /GET profile API and check if you get the cookie back
+ - install jsonwebtoken
+ - In login API after email and password validation, create a JWT token and send it to user in cookie
+ - read the cookie inside your profile API and find the logged in user